Marklin Wind-up (Clockwork) Racing Car Kit MÄRKLIN

 1996 Mercedes Benz SSK Racer (#1103)

-The unit, a red, white, and green MB SSK, is available on a limited basis from authorized Marklin dealers in the United States as Item #1103.
+The unit - a red, white, and green MB SSK - was available on a limited basis from authorized Märklin dealers in the United States as Item #1103.

 Production was limited to 7000 units worldwide and the the suggested retail price in the United States was $627.